taffy-nya/rlox/README.md

 ## Supported Features

 - numbers, strings, booleans, and nil
-- arithmetic and comparison expressions
+- arithmetic, comparison, equality, unary, and logical expressions
-- equality operators
-- unary operators
 - variables and assignment
-- print statements
-- block scopes
+- print statements and block scopes
+- if / else statements, while loops, and for loops
+- break, continue, and return control flow
+- functions and closures
+- native functions, including `clock()`
 - line comments and block comments

+`return`, `break`, and `continue` are checked while parsing.
+For example, top-level `return` and loop control outside of a loop are reported before evaluation starts.

+## Not Yet Implemented

+- classes and instances
+- methods and initializers
+- inheritance
+- lists or maps
+- static resolution pass

 ## Example